 There are online leader boards in the psvr version, but because we used our own leaderboard system and couldn’t tie it directly to PSN IDs we chose to remove the names.
 The game shows a global histogram of how you scored relative to the world.

-I was also advised that if the game sells well – Which I imagine it will with this glowing review and once it hits the Worldwide market, then they will see about changing this to show the names, it will just take a bit of work by the sound of it.
+I was also advised that if the game sells well, which I imagine it will with this glowing review and once it hits the Worldwide market, then they will see about changing this to show the names, it will just take a bit of work by the sound of it.
 I really hope one day this is put in place, or even if it ran two leaderboards, one for the world (with PC players) and one for PSN only with the PSN names so that you can try and beat your friends.
 I usually review the same games as Naylo above, so I like trying to beat his scores and him mine, whilst recording!

 One of the other things I really enjoyed is how you pick your level.
 When you enter the stage select menu, it isn’t on a wall which you select – nope – the left move controller displays a hologram of five balls.
 You use the face buttons to switch left and right and scroll between the various difficulties (revealing 25 levels).
 When you find one you want, pick it up with your right hand and throw it on the ground – the orb will grow and the level will instantly begin.

 One thing I haven’t mentioned yet is the ‘hardcore mode’ and boy is it hard!
 I play it a little in my video below, at the end of the video, and I end up rage quitting – it’s basically the same courses but if you fall off then you have to start from the beginning every single time.
 Usually, in non-hardcore, if you stop your ball from rolling for a few seconds, it will create a checkpoint – so if you fall, you will respawn there.
-Hardcore is just a sadistic option which loves to watch you squirm and die.
+Hardcore is just a sadistic option that loves to watch you squirm and die.
 It shouldn’t be surprising to hear that I gave up on that mode!

 In terms of the settings, the developers have thought of everyone here.
 Usually, in a VR game, you can reset your point-zero which will sometimes reset your frontal position and sometimes it just re-calibrates the move controllers in terms of distance from the camera – in Super Amazeballs, it’s the latter.
 It doesn’t reset your frontal viewpoint, but the options menu itself does help.
-You can adjust the size of your balls (sorry, I had to say it :P) and you can manually adjust the position a little to make it best for you.
+You can adjust the size of your balls (sorry, I had to say it) and you can manually adjust the position a little to make it best for you.

 Graphically, there isn’t much to fault.
 Not because it looks amazing, but because there isn’t much to it!
-You have the sphere and the maze within it as well as you small ball bearing – that’s it.
-However, these three elements look great in VR and really look and feel like your stood/sat right there.
+You have the sphere and the maze within it as well as your small ball bearing – that’s it.
+However, these three elements look great in VR and really look and feel like you’re standing/sitting right there.
 Before you load up the level, if you look around it appears you are on a floating platform high above a purple-tinted futuristic city. this landscape doesn’t change but if I’m being honest, you will spend 100% of your time concentrating on the task at hand rather than looking around yourself.
 That being said – the environment around you is also rendered really nicely.

-The choice of soundtrack was kind of fitting but also a little strange.
+The choice of music was fitting but also a little strange.
 It’s like a techno-rave party going on which doesn’t help when you’re trying to concentrate on what you’re doing.
 For the most part, I enjoyed the music but I did turn it off and put on something a little less hyper when I was attempting the later levels.
 I had to in order to retain my sanity with the number of deaths I was incurring!
 The sound effects of the ball itself rolling around is a small thing but it’s so good.
 Especially when you are on the metal rail tracks as you can hear the metal ball bearing rolling around perfectly – things like this really builds your immersion.

 I’ve noticed online that some people say they have had problems with tracking and the controllers causing the orb to spin or flick when not intending to, I never experienced any of this.
 The only issue I had was the tracking of the headset as I would drift over to the left slowly, in terms of my view.
 But for me, that happens with a few games so I don’t know if it’s my headset, the lighting or a combination of both elements.
 The controls though worked fine – as you can see in my video below.